Decoding of (Interleaved) Generalized Goppa Codes: Binary Generalized Goppa Codes

-Note that for any $\c$ with $\wt(\c)< \wt(\c_m)$, $\deg F'_{\c}(x)<\deg F'_{\c_m}(x)$, i.e., we cannot find a codeword $\c$ with $\wt(\c)<\wt(\c_m)$ such that $\deg F'_{\c}(x)\geqslant \deg F'_{\c_m}(x)$.
+Note that for any $\c$ with $\wt(\c)< \wt(\v_m)$, $\deg F'_{\c}(x)<\deg F'_{\v_m}(x)$, i.e., we cannot find a codeword $\c$ with $\wt(\c)<\wt(\v_m)$ such that $\deg F'_{\c}(x)\geqslant \deg F'_{\v_m}(x)$.
 Therefore, to fulfill~\eqref{eq:minDegFc},

 \end{IEEEproof} Classical Goppa codes with a Goppa polynomial which has only distinct roots are known as \emph{separable} Goppa codes~\cite[Ch.~12]{macwilliams1977theory}.
-In this paper we inherit this name and call the GGCs with a Goppa polynomial which has only distinct roots as \emph{separable generalized Goppa codes}.
+In this paper we inherit this name and call the GGCs with a Goppa polynomial which has only distinct roots as \emph{separable generalized Goppa codes}. \begin{corollary} Given a Goppa polynomial $G(x)$ whose roots are all distinct, the binary \emph{separable} generalized Goppa code $\Gamma(\cL,G)$ is the same code as $\Gamma(\cL,G^2)$ and the minimum distance is